 The Board may appoint a Chief Executive Officer ("CEO").
 The Board shall fix the compensation, benefits, and qualifications for the CEO.
 In all cases subject to the supervision, control, and direction of the Board, the CEO shall fulfill, discharge, and otherwise perform (i) those tasks, services, duties, and responsibilities that may be necessary to supervise, manage, direct and conduct the day-to-day operations of Metro; and (ii) those executive or administrative duties as are inherent in the office together with any additional tasks, services, duties, responsibilities, directives, and orders as may be assigned or prescribed by the Board from time to time which shall include, without limitation, those duties, responsibilities and authority set forth in any employment contract between the CEO and Metro.
 The CEO shall have such powers and authorities as may be necessary or convenient to perform all such services, tasks, duties, responsibilities directives, and orders.
-The CEO shall have such powers and authorities as may be necessary or convenient to perform all such services, tasks, duties, responsibilities directives, and orders, all of which shall be performed in the manner required by law and in accordance with all operating policies established by the Board.
+All of which shall be performed in the manner required by law and in accordance with all operating policies established by the Board.
 Without limitation to the generality of any of the foregoing, with the assistance of staff, the CEO shall: